jeffpooley/sdk/docgen/doc-snippets/querying.md

 The `orderBy` parameter can always be `updatedAt` or `createdAt`, and the `sortBy` parameter can always be `ASC` or `DESC`.

-The `orderBy` parameters can also be some fiels of the model, depending on the model.
+The `orderBy` parameters can also be some fields of the model, depending on the model.
 Check the documentation of the specific method in the API section for more information.

 ###### Defaults